 Ground Penetrating Radar Surveys are quickly becoming vastly popular when needed to identify potential safety hazards underground, but what are GPR Surveys?

-Why undertake a Ground Penetrating Radar (GPR) Survey?
+Undertaking a Ground Penetrating Radar Survey

-New to Ground Penetrating Radar (GPR) Surveys?
+Why should you use Ground Penetrating Radar Surveys?

 A GPR Survey can help to confirm the precise location of underground lines when used in conjunction when planning the drawings of the area.
 More importantly, this technology can help to identify any newer cables that are underground if old plans haven’t been updated.
 This ensures that all the services are clearly identified in order to reduce the risk of striking cables and causing personal injury.

 What are the benefits of undertaking a Ground Penetrating Survey?

 - All underground services can be identified before commencing with on-site work.

 - Potential hazards are marked clearly on the ground which allows site managers to assess the risk and manage on-site safety.

 - All on-site workers can see the precise location of underground utilities when excavating the ground.

 As the industry leaders in Vacuum Excavation, PIER (UK) will listen carefully to their customers’ requirements and provide a solution that is suitable for the job at hand.